DeanHenze/ORACLES_WISPER/readme.md

 and the results are stored in ```./apply_cal+QC/uncertainty_params.csv```.

 ### !!
 Additional Folders Required !!
-Several data file folders needed to generate the calibrated time series data are not in this GitHub repo due to larger storage requirements, contact deanchenze@gmail.com to obtain them:
+This repo includes all necessary processing scripts.
+However, several folders containing the data files needed to reproduce the calibrated time series are not in this GitHub repo due to larger storage requirements, contact deanchenze@gmail.com to obtain them:
 * ```./apply_cal+QC/WISPER_raw_data/```
 * ```./apply_cal+QC/outlier_time_intervals/```
 * ```./apply_cal+QC/P3_merge_data/```